|2020–21 expenditure ($'000)

-Government, through Water for Victoria (2016), committed to focus on urban water efficiency to ensure that water efficiency measures are developed and supported by water corporations and their communities.
-Making Victorians Water Wise complements this focus and builds on actions taken by government, water corporations and by individuals over the past four years to ensure that Victoria has secure water supplies and to defer any new and more expensive water supply options as long as possible.
+This initiative complements this focus and builds on actions taken by the government, water corporations and by individuals over the past 4 years to ensure that Victoria has secure water supplies and to defer any new and more expensive water supply options as long as possible.

-It delivers on the commitment in Water for Victoria Action 5.3 to reinvigorate investment into urban water efficiency programs across Victoria, reactivating Target 155 in Melbourne and Target Your Water Use (TYWU) initiatives for regional Victorians.
+It delivers on the commitment in Water for Victoria Action 5.3 to reinvigorate investment into urban water efficiency programs across Victoria, introducing the revised Target 150 in Melbourne and Target Your Water Use (TYWU) initiatives for regional Victorians.

 The Making Victorians Waterwise (Water Efficiency) Program will deliver the following programs through water corporations: